spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-dashboard.md

 <InfoBox>

-When using the Kubernetes Dashboard pack with version 2.7.0 of the Kubernetes Dashboard, there is no **Connect** button to access your Kubernetes configuration file.
+Starting with Kubernetes Dashboard version 2.7.0, the **Connect** button is no longer available.
+For an optimized experience, we encourage you to use the Spectro Kubernetes Dashboard integrated pack.

 </InfoBox>